mlswg/mls-protocol/draft-ietf-mls-protocol.md

 To construct the tree in {{full-tree}}:

 * A creates a group with B, ..., G
-* F sends an empty Commit, setting X, Y, W
+* F sends an empty Commit, setting X, Y, and W
-* G removes C and D, blanking V, U, and setting Y, W
+* G removes C and D, blanking V, U, and setting Y and W
 * B sends an empty Commit, setting T and W

 To construct the tree in {{resolution-tree}}: